GabeScott/standard-works-vault/General Conference/1971 October - You Can Get There from Here.md

 Young people, be not deceived.
 God loves you.
 He cares about you.
 He wants you back in his paths, where there is comfort, companionship, and purpose.
 We as leaders need to effectively communicate to our youth that God loves them no matter where they are.
 We need to sacrifice our time and talents in this direction.

-“But to do good and to communicate forget not: for with such sacrifices God is well pleased.”
-(Heb.
-13:16.)
+“But to do good and to communicate forget not: for with such sacrifices God is well pleased.” ([[Hebrews 13.16|Heb.
+13:16]].)

 I pray to God that we in the future may communicate the positive, the happy, the abundant way of life to those around us.